sebw/blog.wains.be/content/posts/2020/2020-10-30-migrating-synology-surveillance-to-zoneminder.md

 At this point, object detection must work.
 Congrats!

-You can verify by running the object detection manually again and it should not give errors:
+You can verify by running the object detection manually again (still inside the container) and it should not give errors:

 ```bash
 docker exec -it zm sh